eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 }
 ```

-Note that in requirement 1, the arguemnt passed into `populate` is an object.
-Whereas in requirement 2, the argument passed into `populate` is an array of objects.
-Therefore, if you are populating multiple references within a document, pass in an array of objects to `populate`.
+Note that in requirement 1, the arguemnt passed into `populate` is an **object**.
+Whereas in requirement 2, the argument passed into `populate` is an **array of objects**.
+Therefore, if you are populating multiple references within a document, pass in an array of objects to `populate` with the desired key-value pairs accordingly.

 # `DELETE /tweets/:id` route

 For this route, whenever a tweet is deleted, we need to **also delete all comments that belong to this deleted tweet**.
 To do this, we use the `hook` middleware.

-Deleting a tweet is pretty straightforward so let's look at how the `hook` middleware is used.
+Deleting a tweet is pretty straightforward so we will skip that and instead look at how the `hook` middleware is used.

-In the `tweet` schema, before the model is initialised, we declare a `post` hook for the `findOneAndDelete` method.
+In the `tweet` document schema, before the model is initialised, we declare a `post` hook for the `findOneAndDelete` method.

 ```js
 tweetSchema.post('findOneAndDelete', async doc => {